 A clutter-free zone

-Finally avoid the clutter in your bedroom if you want a lovely calm environment.
-The image above shows how you can have a lovely interesting environment without clutter.
+Finally avoid the clutter if you want a lovely calm bedroom environment.
+The image above shows how you can have an interesting environment without clutter.
 It is important to surround yourself with things that are important to you and add to your comfort but make sure that you don’t have piles of magazines, books, clothes etc around – use built in wardrobes, bedside tables and chests of drawers to store everything and to ensure that your mind, like your environment is calm and uncluttered.

 If you are planning a bedroom makeover or simply want to update and have a space that is a haven of calm then I have lots of inspiration on my Pinterest bedroom board and I would love to hear from you if you have any comments of suggestions in the section below.

 Interested in making a guest bedroom work?
 Then you may be interested in these related posts